Parthaasarathi/Parthaasarathi/README.md

 - 🌱 I’m currently learning **Data Analytics, Machine Learning** and **Deep Learning.**

-- 👯 I’m looking to collaborate on **projects that invole model building using machine learning and deep learning.**
+- 👯 I’m looking to collaborate on **projects that involve model building using machine learning and deep learning.**

 - 💬 Ask me about **MySQL, Python, Statistics & Probability, Visualization With Python, Machine Learning With Python**